Wani2Y/microarray-Gene_Ontology-R/README.md

 # R script

-## project "GO Enrichment analysis TB mice"
+## project "Gene Ontology, Pathway Enrichment analysis on TB infected mice"
 This project falls within the realm of biomedical and bioinformatics research using publicly available data of mice model species.

 This project is a personal entertaiment and learning project.